Creating a batch job script for Puhti

 --gres flag in the job submission:

-The amount of space is given in GB (with a maximum of 3600 GB per node).
+The amount of space is given in GB (check maximum sizes from the list above).
 For example, to request 100 GB of storage, use option

 --gres=nvme:100.
 The local storage reservation is on a per node basis.

 $LOCAL_SCRATCH in your batch job scripts to access the local storage on each node.